nsursock/track-record-v6/src/posts/4p5/reciprocity-greatest-lesson.md

 The importance of reciprocity in both music and society is further illustrated by the phenomenon of musical collaboration.
 From jazz ensembles to symphony orchestras, successful performances depend on the ability of musicians to listen, respond, and adapt to one another.
 This collaborative spirit is mirrored in the social sphere, where communities thrive when individuals are willing to give and receive support.
 The lesson of reciprocity, as articulated in "Nature Boy," is thus not only a personal ideal but a blueprint for harmonious living.

-## The Antithesis: The Limits and Paradoxes of Reciprocity
+## The Limits and Paradoxes of Reciprocity

 ### When Reciprocity Becomes Transactional and Conditional